-Particulars Section 44AD Section 44ADA Section 44AE (4) Non- allowability of Deductions allowable under sections 30 to 38 shall be deemed to have been given full effect to and no further deduction shall be allowed deductions while computing presumptive income Even in case of a firm, salary and interest paid to partners is not deductible.
-In case of a firm, salary and interest paid to partners is deductible subject to the conditions and limits specified in section 40(b) (5) Written down value of asset WDV of any asset of and be deemed to have be assessee had claimed depreciation for each o peen calculated as and had been a s if the eligible actually allowed
+Particulars Section 44AD Section 44ADA Section 44AE (4) Non- allowability of Deductions allowable deemed to have been deduction shall be allow given full effect to deductions while computing presumptive income Even in case of a firm, salary and interest paid to partners is not deductible.
+In case of a firm, salary and interest paid to partners is deductible subject to the conditions and limits specified in section 40(b) (5) Written down value of asset WDV of any asset of ar be deemed to have be assessee had claimed depreciation for each o peen calculated as and had been a s if the eligible actually allowed

-Particulars Section 44AD Section 44ADA Section 44AE (6) Requirement of After declaring profits on presumptive basis If the assessee claims his claims his The second secon maintenance of books of account u/s 44AA and audit u/s 44AB u/s 44AD, say, for A.Y.2020-21, non-declaration of profits on presumptive basis for any of the 5 successive A.Y.s thereafter (i.e., from A.Y.2021-22 to A.Y.2025-26), say, for A.Y.
+Particulars Section 44AD Section 44ADA Section 44AE (6) Requirement of After declaring profits on presumptive basis If the assessee claims his claims his maintenance of books of account u/s 44AA and audit u/s 44AB u/s 44AD, say, for A.Y.2020-21, non-declaration of profits on presumptive basis for any of the 5 successive A.Y.s thereafter (i.e., from A.Y.2021-22 to A.Y.2025-26), say, for A.Y.
 2022-23, would disentitle the assessee from claiming profits on presumptive basis for five successive AYs subsequent to the AY relevant to the PY of such non-declaration (i.e., from A.Y.2023-24 to A.Y.2027-28).
 In such a case, the assessee would have to maintain books of account and other documents u/s 44AA(2) and get his accounts audited u/s profits to be lower than the profits computed by applying the presumptive rate, he has to maintain books of account and other documents u/s 44AA(1) and get his accounts audited u/s 44AB, if his total income > basic exemption limit for that year. profits to be lower than the profits computed by applying the presumptive rate, he has to maintain books of account u/s 44AA(2) and get his accounts audited u/s 44AB.
 44AB, if his total income exceeds the basic exemption limit in those years.